FAC9/ux-ui-project/README.md

 # UX/UI project

-Team: Peter, Nori, Lucy, Esraa
+Team: Peter, Nóri, Lucy, Esraa

 A place to store our group project for the UX and UI week